aramhuseiny/odoo-docker/README.md

 ### build
 This option force to rebuild docekr image from new source.
 If you use it with `-init`  you can reset everythins.

+## RUN
+Inorder to run the application, add `127.0.0.1       odoo.dev.apadana.local` to your hosts file.
+Oprn your browser and got to `https://odoo.dev.apadana.local`.